Chrisfaherty/CI_HACK_T16_MQ/README.md

 ### Site Owner Goals

-2. As the site owner, I wanted the following:

  - To provide user an easy-to-use app to play music quiz from the [Logo]().
  - To provide the user with quizzes on different types of music(Jazz, Rock, Pop, Classic, EDM).
  - To provide the user with the ability to view the current score.